BenTaylorPublic/screeps/README.md

     Observer
     Power Spawn

-Power
-    Gaining power levels
-        Use observers to check rooms

 New Role - Stocker
     Just used to stock extensions, spawns, and towers Always have 1 (maybe have more? idk, just 1 single for now)